Andre601/mkdocs-materialx/docs/contributing/making-a-pull-request.md

 5. Push your work up to your fork regularly.

-6. You should also keep an eye on changes in the Material for MkDocs repository you cloned.
+6. You should also keep an eye on changes in the MaterialX for MkDocs repository you cloned.
 This is especially important if you work takes a while.
 Please try and merge any concurrent changes into your fork and into your branch regularly.
 You *must* do this at least once before creating a pull request,